obsproject/rfcs/text/0039-service-overhaul.md

 #### Issues with this format
 - About `"output"`, OBS consider every service as RTMP if not added and it's not a recommended settings at all.
 It makes OBS use the right protocol for the service.
 Also this prevent a service of being multi-protocol.
-- About `"recommended"`, most of the options seems to H264 related
+- About `"recommended"`, most of the options seems to H264 related and are mostly only maximums.
 - `"common"`, the name makes it not understandable at the first sight maybe adding some documention would be good thing.

 ### New format (WIP)